5 Easy Ways to Reduce Textile Waste

-Since we look at things through the lens of garment care on this blog, here are a handful of easy things that you can do at home to reduce the amount of textile waste going to landfill:
+Since we look at things through the lens of garment care, here are a handful of easy things that you can do at home to reduce the amount of textile waste going to landfill.

 1. Think carefully about buying new things

-If a label says 'hand wash only' do you think you might toss the item in the washer, damaging the fabric?
-Would you give up on care after a few uses, relegating pieces to the donate pile?
-Would you keep microfiber pollution in mind when caring for synthetic materials?
+If a label says 'Hand Wash Only' will you be diligent about hand washing?
+Is it possible you'll give up after a few washes, relegating your garment to the donate pile?
 Make an effort to only buy things that you can realistically care for.

 2. Treat your stains ASAP

-Stains happen to the best of us, but once they set, we're less inclined to wear garments again (especially if the stain is in a visible area).
+Stains happen to the best of us, but once they've set in a garment, you'll feel less inclined to wear it again (especially if the stain is in a visible area).
 Grab a stain stick or spray and pre-treat stains ASAP.
-The sooner you do it, the better your chances are of stains washing out.
+The sooner you pre-treat, the better your chances of success.

-3. Wash less often, choose cold water & low heat
+3. Wash less often, choose cold water + low heat dry

 If something's dirty, by all means wash it.
-But if you think you can still get another wear, use a steamer or air it out to freshen it up.
-On wash day, choose cold water and low heat dry when loads aren’t heavily soiled.
+But if you think you can still get another wear, use a steamer or air out your garment to freshen it up.
+On wash day, choose cold water and a low heat dry when loads aren't heavily soiled.
 These settings are less harsh on fabrics and conserve energy.
 Bonus points for line drying!

-4. Freshen up fabrics, mend holes & sew on buttons
+4. Freshen up fabrics, mend holes and reattach buttons

 Don't get rid of clothes, pillow cases and more because they have pilling (fuzz balls on the surface of fabric from wear and friction).
-Instead, de-pill or shave the fabric to refresh surfaces!
-Do some invisible or visible mending on holes and sew buttons back on.
+Instead, remove the pilling to refresh the surfaces.
+Do some invisible or visible mending on holes and reattach buttons.
 Et voilà!
 Your items will look brand new.

 5. Give your investment pieces a long life